The Fire Prevention Division of the Paducah Fire Department has the responsibility for the

-- Construction Construction ensures that building and electrical work done within the city complies with codes, laws, and regulations mandated by the State.
-Not only are building and site plans reviewed for compliance with codes but also inspections are made at predetermined stages of construction.
+Construction.
+Construction ensures that building and electrical work done within the city complies with codes, laws, and regulations mandated by the State.
+Building and site plans reviewed for compliance with codes, and inspections are scheduled for predetermined construction stages.
 Inspectors advise and confer with contractors and/or property owners before and during construction to help ensure compliance.

 - Paducah Code of Ordinances

-The City of Paducah requires permits to protect the health and safety of our community.
-Major duties of the Fire Prevention Division include plan reviews, issuance of permits, and providing inspections.
+What is the Kentucky Building Code (KBC)?
 The Commonwealth of Kentucky under Kentucky Revised Statute 198B indicates that all construction within the Commonwealth conform to a uniform building code, the Kentucky Building Code (KBC).

 The KBC defines what projects are required to obtain a permit and mandates the reviewing, approving, and inspection of buildings and structures that are under the applicability of the Kentucky Building Code and other referenced standards.
 This service is done though reviewing and approving of the construction documents and follow-up field inspections to ensure the building is constructed in accordance with the approved construction documents.
 Jurisdiction responsibilities are divided into state and local inspection in accordance with Section 104.0 of the Kentucky Building Code.